 To download a copy, click Export, then choose a format like PDF, PNG, or SVG.
 This is great if you want to print it or include it in a report.

-Templates to Get You Started
+Ready-made Genogram Templates to Get Started

 Now that you know how to make a genogram on Mac with Creately, here are a few templates to help you get started on your genograms.